| Osaka POW Camp #3-B

 2 Sep 1945: Rescue effected

-When the camp was first established the men worked in the Oeyama Mine (Nippon Yakin Kogyo), also in the Hachidate Branch Nickel Refinery.
+When the camp was first established the men worked in the Oeyama Mine (Nippon Yakin Kogyo, nickel mine with a ferro-nickel smelting plant), also in the Hachidate Branch Nickel Refinery.
 Prisoners did mostly common labor.
 The mining company furnished some additional facilities at the camp.
 After June 1945, some of the POWs began work at the Miyazu Harbor as stevedores and labor at the temporary dry dock.
 The men were guarded by guards furnished by the company at the place of work, civilians attached to the Army, and some Army guards.

 N.B.
-Housed officers removed from Kawaskai after camp was destroyed in fire bombings.
+Housed officers removed from Kawasaki after camp was destroyed in fire bombings.

 To see greater records for the Canadians, visit Tony Banham's web site that details the Battle for Hong Kong.
 He accounts for every Canadian and British soldier in Hong Kong.
 A truly worthy site.